 Slow cookers are not that high tech and consequently, they are very reasonably priced for a very helpful piece of kitchen equipment.

-This is a family size programmable slow cooker.
+This is a family sized, 4.7 l digital slow cooker, with a programmable countdown timer and a hinged lid.
 A bit more bells and whistles than the one I have above.
+You can check out the prices at Amazon.

-This one is the manual version, so it’s cheaper.
+This one is the manual version not digital, so it’s cheaper.
 It does the same job but you can’t programme a start time and there is not auto warming feature.